 Evaluate the need for EWE in laboratories and other UW facilities.

-Assist the UW Capital Projects Office and Facilities Services with evaluating the need for EWE, the best type and location of EWE to install, and commissioning of EWE as part of new and renovated UW facilities.
+Assist the UW Capital Planning and Development and UW Facilities with evaluating the need for EWE, the best type and location of EWE to install, and commissioning of EWE as part of new and renovated UW facilities.

 Assist with retrofit installations of EWE through the Capital Safety Program.

 Frequently Asked Questions (FAQ)